nw-0712/nw-project2/README.md

 * On page laod the game starts for the user<br/>

 * Game Page:<br/>
+* A game-container contains the game board, moves counter, and timer.<br/>
+* Tiles are created, shuffled, and flipped using flipTile and checkForMatch functions.<br/>
 * The tiles are dynamically injected into the grid-container using JavaScript.<br/>
 * The shuffle button restarts the game.<br/>
-* A game-container contains the game board, moves counter, and timer.<br/>
-* Tiles are created, shuffled, and flipped using flipTile and checkForMatch functions.<br/>
+* Set matched tiles to visibility: hidden instead of removing the flip class.<br/>
 * Each tile needs two sides: the front (image) and the back (which will show initially).<br/>
 * Single back tile image and and array of 10 front tile variation pairs.<br/>
 * A timer counts minutes and seconds.<br/>